Leaking pipes are a headache, but something even worse than that is a leaking pipe that lurks in the dark and goes undetected.

 Once you have correctly tracked down the exact location of the leakage, proceed ahead and cut out a section in that spot.
 You’ll have to use a saw or a knife to open a hole in the wall.

-Do it carefully to access the pipe, and make a section of reasonable size; however, avoid making it unnecessarily big.
-No doubt it will be easier for fixing the tube, but you’ll have issues while sealing the wall.
+Access the pipe carefully and make a section of reasonable size; however, avoid making it unnecessarily big.
+It will be easier to fix the tube, but you’ll have issues sealing the wall.

 2. Detect The Crack